 Each credit card will have its own credit limit, which means that you’ll have that money available should you need to spend it.
 This can give you confidence that if something (costly) happens you’ll be able to handle it.
 However, if possible, it’s a good idea to build an emergency fund to give you this added security.

 Using a credit card also means that under Section 75 of the Consumer Credit Act, for purchases between £100-£30,000, your purchases are protected.
 If your seller doesn't deliver your goods or goes bankrupt, your card issuer will help you get your money back.

-However, the more funds you have available the more temptation you may have to spend.
+Keep in mind, the more funds you have available the more temptation you may have to spend.
 It’s important to keep that in mind before applying for any new credit card.

 When making a decision about whether to accept an application for a credit card or a loan, a lender may look at how much credit you already have available.
 If you have multiple credit cards, they may look at the limits on all of the credit cards combined rather than just the money you’ve borrowed.
 If you have multiple credit cards that are unused, this may also raise some questions and potentially impact your credit score.